apache/iotdb/docs/UserGuide/Cluster/Cluster-Maintenance.md

 2. "DATABASE" and "DEVICE" must begin with "root".
 If the path does not exist, it will return empty instead of reporting an error, as will be seen below.

-3. Currently, "DATABASE" and "DEVICE" do not support wildcard matching.
-If it contains a wildcard character, such as * or **, an error will be reported, as will be seen below.
+3. Currently, "DATABASE" and "DEVICE" do not support wildcard matching or multiple queries.
+If it contains a wildcard character(such as * or **) or multiple DATABASE and DEVICE, an error will be reported, as will be seen below.

 4. "TIME" supports both timestamps and universal dates.
 For timestamp, it must be greater than or equal to 0.
 For universal time, it need to be no earlier than 1970-01-01 00:00:00.